GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Related Work

 \subsection{Graph Neural Networks}

-GNNs~\cite{hamilton2017inductive,li2015gated, kipf2016semi, xu2018graph2seq} have attracted wide attention due to the power in learning structure data.
+GNNs~\cite{hamilton2017inductive,li2015gated, kipf2016semi, xu2018graph2seq} have attracted wide attention due to their power of learning structure data.
 Various applications from different domains such as chemistry biology~\cite{duvenaud2015convolutional}, computer vision~\cite{norcliffe2018learning}, natural language processing~\cite{xu2018graph2seq, chen2019reinforcement} have demonstrated the effectiveness of GNNs.
 GNNs have also been applied to code-related tasks.
-Compared with the early works to represent programs with abstract syntax tree~\cite{alon2018code2seq, alon2019code2vec, liu2020atom}, more works have shifted to use graphs~\cite{allamanis2017learning} to learn the semantics for various tasks, such as source code summarization~\cite{liu2020retrieval, fernandes2018structured}, vulnerability detection~\cite{zhou2019devign}, type inference~\cite{allamanis2020typilus}, neural program repair~\cite{hellendoorn2019global}.
+Compared with the early works to represent programs with abstract syntax tree~\cite{alon2018code2seq, alon2019code2vec, liu2020atom}, more works have shifted to use graphs~\cite{allamanis2017learning} to learn semantics for various tasks, such as source code summarization~\cite{liu2020retrieval, fernandes2018structured}, vulnerability detection~\cite{zhou2019devign}, type inference~\cite{allamanis2020typilus}, neural program repair~\cite{hellendoorn2019global}.
 For instance, Allamnanis et al.~\cite{allamanis2017learning} employed Gated Graph Neural Network (GGNN) in predicting the wrong usage of variables in programs.
 They further extended the similar approach to type inference~\cite{allamanis2020typilus}.
-Liu et al.~\cite{liu2020retrieval} proposed to combine GNNs with the retrieval information to enhance the generation of code summary.
+Liu et al.~\cite{liu2020retrieval} proposed to combine GNNs with the retrieval information to enhance the generation of code summaries.
 Inspired by these state-of-the-art works that represent programs with graphs to capture the program semantics, in \tool, we propose to convert the programs and queries into graphs with BiGGNN to learn the structure information for semantic search.
-In addition, we also enhance BiGGNN by capturing the global dependency for the nodes in a graph that is missed in the conventional GNNs.
+In addition, we also enhance BiGGNN by capturing the global dependencies for the nodes in a graph that is missed in the conventional GNNs.
+Hellendoorn et al.~\cite{hellendoorn2019global} proposed two hybrid model families (i.e., Graph Sandwiches and GREAT) to incorporate program structural and global information to learn programs for the task of variable-misuse localization and repair.
+Graph Sandwiches wrapped traditional gated graph message passing layers in sequential message passing layers and proposed the building block of [RNN, GGNN, RNN] to learn programs.
+GREAT generalized the relative position embeddings in Transformer by changing the attention computation to $e_{ij} = (\boldsymbol{q_i} + b_{ij})\boldsymbol{k_j}^T/\sqrt{N}$ to convey structural relations for learning.
+Compared with this work, we utilize bidirectional GGNN to learn program/query structures and further concatenate multi-head attention over any pair of nodes to capture the global dependencies in the graph for deep code search.
+The extensive experiments compared with the sequential models have demonstrated the effectiveness of \tool.